dometdemont/DO288-apps/nodejs-helloworld/README.md

     - project is the default OpenShift project (namespace) in which resources not specifically attatched to a project are to be deployed; default: hpe5g
     - catalog is the catalog to use as a json file available on the application server.
 For the catalog specification, refer to the online help in the interactive tool, field set 'catalog'.
 - resources is the json payload depicting the resources to deploy as:
-    - a table of sections: each entry must provide two attributes: section (DirectServices, IndirectServices, Operators...) and value
+    - a table of sections: DirectServices, IndirectServices, Operators...
     - each section's value being a table of lines
     - each line being a table of {attribute: value}